 According to the European Commission, states should cooperate closely in seeking for uniformity in equipment, operating procedures and air traffic management, to the highest extent possible.

 Establishment of functional airspace blocks is a continuous process of defragmentation in which providers of services are gradually seeking for operational optimization.
 To this end, nine European functional airspace blocks were established in 2012.
 Of these, five functional airspace blocks consist of two states, e.g., Danube FAB (Romania and Bulgaria), or UK-IRL FAB (the British–Irish block), four functional airspace blocks include four or more states, e.g., Blue Med (Italy, Malta, Greece, Cyprus).
-Since 2012, when Lithuania and Poland set up the Baltic FAB, both states’ Ministries of Defence, Ministries of Transport, Civil Aviation Administrations, and Air Navigation Service Providers (Oro navigacija and PANSA) have been involved in this project.
+Since 2012, when Lithuania and Poland set up the Baltic FAB, both states’ Ministries of Defence, Ministries of Transport, civil aviation authorities, and Air Navigation Service Providers (Oro navigacija and PANSA) have been involved in this project.

 Uniformity in ATM systems